Lithl/fimpp-ts/docs/classes-interfaces.md

 This creates a class named "Letter One", which extends "Princess Celestia".

 **Example:**
-`Dear Princess Luna and Shining Armor and Cadance: An Update:`
+`Dear Princess Luna and Shining Armor and Princess Cadance: An Update:`

 This creates a class named "An Update", which extends "Princess Luna" and implements both "Shining Armor" and "Princess Cadance".